aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

     public function boot()
     {
-        //The mixin method called on the Route facade
+        //The  Route::mixin() method called on the Route facade
+        //causes a call to the  static __call method of the Route facade
+        //because a mixin() method does not exist on the Route Facade class
-        //uses the Route facade to return an instance of the Router class
+        //the __call method gets an instance of the Router service class
-        //from the application container via dynamic __call
+        //from the application container
-        //then calls mixin method on the Router instance which is
+        //then calls mixin() method on the Router service class instance which is
         //actually a call to the static mixin method of the Macroable trait of
-        //the Router class
+        //the Router service class.
-        //the mixin method calls each method of the AuthRouteMethods
+        //the mixin() method of the Macroable trait then calls each method of the AuthRouteMethods
-        //instance given to the mixin method and puts the closure function
+        //instance given to the mixin method (using reflection) and puts the closure function
         //returned from each method in the macros hash array using the name of
         //the method that returns the closue as the hash key Route::mixin(new AuthRouteMethods);